angelsolaorbaiceta/fe-fwk-book/README.md

-# Build a frontend framework from scrach
+# Build a frontend framework from scratch

 Code for the book "Build a frontend framework from scratch".